fieldtrip/website/index.md

 ## News and announcements

 {% for post in site.posts %}
-{% if post.categories contains 'frontpage' %}
+{% if post.categories contains 'news' %}
 {{ post.excerpt }}
 {% endif %}
 {% endfor %}